Keto Sesame Ginger Asian Meatballs

 Place meatballs in a freezer safe bag and arrange in a single layer.
 To thaw out for cooking, place in the refrigerator the night before cooking.

-These keto sesame ginger meatballs are a fun way to enjoy something different for dinner.
-Your family will love dipping these low carb Asian meatballs using chopsticks into the peanut butter, sesame sauce.
+These sesame ginger meatballs are a fun way to enjoy something different for dinner.
+Your family will love dipping these Asian meatballs using chopsticks into the peanut butter sesame sauce.
 The dipping sauce is excellent poured over steamed broccoli and cauliflower rice too!

-This meatball is pork based and filled with fresh ginger, sesame seed oil, garlic and green onion.
-Serve next to your favorite Asian keto side dishes and top with toasted sesame seeds.
+These meatballs are pork based and filled with fresh ginger, sesame seed oil, garlic and green onion.
+Serve next to your favorite Asian side dishes and top with toasted sesame seeds.

-It is possible to make keto meatballs without breadcrumbs.
-Breadcrumbs provide meatballs structure, support and moisture.
-As a replacement, we use ground pork rinds in this recipe.
-They are the keto alternative to breadcrumbs!
+You can absolutely make meatballs without breadcrumbs.
+Breadcrumbs provide structure, support and moisture.
+As a replacement, I use ground pork rinds in this recipe.
+They are a great low carb alternative to breadcrumbs!

 You can make ground pork rinds on your own by grinding them up in a food processor or blender.
 Or you can purchase them pre-ground.
 The brand that I use is called

-Definitely, do not skimp out on the Asian dipping sauce for these keto meatballs.
-The sauce is filled with delicious flavors from the garlic, liquid aminos (or soy sauce if desire), peanut butter and sesame seed oil.
-The sauce also has some kick from the red pepper flakes that give it a little hint of spice.
+Don’t skimp on the Asian dipping sauce for these meatballs.
+The sauce is packed with flavor from the garlic, liquid aminos (or soy sauce if you prefer), peanut butter and sesame seed oil.
+It also has some kick from the red pepper flakes that give it a little hint of spice.

-This is one sauce that you will want to dunk these meatballs into to!
+This is one sauce you’ll want to dunk these meatballs into!

 I baked these meatballs in the oven and they turned out really juicy.
 I might use a bit less soy sauce in the dipping sauce next time though.
 Still a great low carb dinner option.